-- 43. The Council lends money to, and has a 100% shareholding in one subsidiary, Hillingdon First Ltd. The twin objectives are to deliver a financial return to the Council and provide housing for sale or rent.
-It will achieve this by generating of long-term sustainable revenue streams through the delivery of high quality housing to meet the need of Hillingdon's residents. - 44.
-The Hillingdon First Limited shareholder agreement and memorandum of association sets out in detail the governance arrangements and provides details of the operating framework, controls and reporting requirements.
+- 47. The Council lends money to, and has a 100% shareholding in one subsidiary, Hillingdon First Ltd. The twin objectives are to deliver a financial return to the Council and provide housing for sale or rent.
+It will achieve this by generating of long-term sustainable revenue streams through the delivery of high-quality housing to meet the need of Hillingdon's residents. - 48.
+The Hillingdon First Limited shareholder agreement and memorandum of association sets out in detail the governance arrangements and provides details of the operating framework, controls, and reporting requirements.
+All projects will undergo a full due diligence before any investment is made.